 Larry Allen is a System Engineer at Sandia National Labs.
 He has sung with Opera Southwest and the University Chorus under Maestro Ellingboe more or less continuously since 1985.
 Larry feels like he has died and gone to Heaven when he gets to sing a major choral work with such an illustrious chorus as Coro Lux.
-He is survived by girlfriend, Jacki Judd, son Lawrence, and Siberian Husky Razzy, a vocal soloist of renown in his own right.
+He is survived by girlfriend, Jacki Judd and son Lawrence.

 George Arthur — When George was an undergraduate at UNM he was an active member of the University Chorus.
 After 50 years living in Connecticut he has returned full circle to Albuquerque and singing under the direction of the former music director of that same group.